amitxv/csgo-autobenchmark/README.md

 🐰 do not have csgo installed on a HDD

+The csgo scripts are property of @samisalreadytaken in which i do not claim ownership of.

 ## Usage

 - Download and extract the latest release from the [releases tab](https://github.com/amitxv/csgo-autobenchmark/releases).